DustinKeovanna/cse15l-lab-reports/lab report1.md

 cat: messages: Is a directory

 ```
-You can't print stuff if it's a directory, since folders aren't files.
+An error occurred because you can't print stuff if it's a directory.
+Folders aren't files.
+My current directory was lecture1.

 (given a file path as an argument)
 ```